GodloveD/TAMUQ-workshop/mpi/README.md

 more portable, while highly optimized implementations such as Intel are less portable.

-In general we can think of packaging MPI application in containers using two configurations:
+MPI application can be packaged in a container in multiple ways.
+We are discussing two possible configurations;

 ## Configuration 01
 Install OpenMpi/Mpich inside the container and compile your application using these libraries.
 Port this application on raad2 and inject Intel MPI or Cray MPI inside the container.
 This will make use of Host MPI libraries.